-Depending on your organization’s needs, you should ask yourself these questions to determine which crowdfunding platform is best:
+Depending on your organization’s needs, you should ask yourself these questions to determine which crowdfunding platform is best suited for you:

-- Is the platform adapted to the nature of my project?
-Are other fundraising projects on the platform similar to mine?
+Is the platform adapted to the nature of my project?
+Are there other fundraising projects on the platform similar to mine?
 Are organizations like yours (arts, startups, or public health) also using it?

 A popular crowdfunding platform is GoFundMe, a donation-based platform.
 You can fundraise as an individual on behalf of a nonprofit organization.
 GoFundMe displays how much is raised in real time, which is really useful!

-If you are fundraising for a creative project that has a “deliverable” product, such as an album, film, game, book, or item, Kickstarter is well-known for crowdfunding.
+If you are fundraising for a creative project that has a “deliverable” product, such as an album, film, or book, Kickstarter is well-known for crowdfunding.
 You can create donor perks for increasing donation levels.
 This will encourage donors to bump up their donated amount, by offering exclusive benefits.

-Read on for more information on offering donor perks!
+Read on for more information about offering donor perks!